 If you don’t like writing directly on the WordPress editor, you’re going to fall in love with Gutenberg.

-After writing on Google Docs or Ms Word, you can copy and paste everything in the Gutenberg editor.
+After writing on Google Docs or MS Word, you can copy and paste everything in the WordPress Gutenberg editor.
 Yes, images included.

 This is a tremendous improvement as the classic editor didn’t allow you to paste everything from Google Docs.

 So, go ahead and copy content from Google Docs, Office 365, Word, and Quip without formatting it.

 ✨ Drag and Drop Images from a Computer